-The following is a list of general instructions for your care following your surgery.
+The following is a list of general instructions for your care following your breast implant removal surgery.
 Please read them carefully several times as most of your questions should be answered here.
 Instructions for your care will also be reviewed the morning after surgery.
 Carefully following these instructions should help you get the best results from your surgery.

 Most people can resume a normal diet the evening of surgery.
 If you feel queasy or nauseated, start with clear liquids or soup.
 Advance your diet as tolerated to a regular diet.
 You may experience some constipation as a result of the pain medication.
 Over the counter laxatives such as Milk of Magnesia or stool softener is recommended.
 If this is not sufficient, then dulcolax or a glycerin suppository may be necessary.
 This can be purchased over the counter at your pharmacy.